sayakaakioka/rclp9/README.md

 # What is this?

 ROS2 minimal client library for Processing.
-Currently, a minimal publisher, timer, and callback are available.
+Currently, a minimal publisher, a minimal subscriber, timer, and callback are available.
 Other functionalities are under development.
 Please note that only linux on x86 / arm is supported at this time.

 # Prerequirement